sysmatt/SYSMATT-MATRIX-CARRIER/README.md

 There is also a fuse.
 Because house fires are no joke.

+Designed using through hole because I have a pile of parts (Im a parts hoarder) ...
+And the are super easy for most people.

 I will add more here when I have time.
 There are videos on the PHOTOS-VIDEOS directory.
 Also on youtube:

 Video link to YouTube: